paulMuema/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ugo+x hello - adds execution permission to owner, group owner and others to the file hello. chmod 007 hello - gives no permissions to owner and group owner but gives all permissions to the other users. chmod 753 hello - gives all permissions to owner, read and execute permissions to group owner and write and execute permissions to other users.
+chmod ugo+x hello - adds execution permission to owner, group owner and others to the file hello. chmod 007 hello - gives no permissions to owner and group owner but gives all permissions to the other users. chmod 753 hello - gives all permissions to owner, read and execute permissions to group owner and write and execute permissions to other users. chmod --reference=olleh Hello - sets mode of file hello to be the same as olleh's mode